MicrosoftDocs/microsoftgraph-docs-powershell/microsoftgraph/docs-conceptual/app-only.md

 You should have three pieces of information after completing the configuration steps above.

-- Certificate subject or thumbprint of the certificate uploaded to your Azure AD app registration.
+- Certificate subject or thumbprint of the certificate uploaded to your Microsoft Entra app registration.
 - Application ID for your app registration.
 - Your tenant ID.